Andy Kim: Israel-Palestine conflict

-In April 2024, along with most Democrats, Kim voted for three military aid package supplementals, for Ukraine, Israel, and Taiwan.
-He has expressed support for Israel's right to defend itself and has advocated for Iron Dome funding aid to Israel.
-He has expressed his "empathy" for Israelis and Jewish Americans and compared the threats Israel faces to those faced by South Korea, where his parents immigrated from, from North Korea.
+In 2024, Kim supported Israel's right to defend itself and advocated for aid to Israel, including funding for the Iron Dome.
+He expressed his "empathy" for Israelis and Jewish Americans, comparing the threats Israel faces to those South Korea faces from North Korea.
 In April 2025, Kim voted for a pair of resolutions proposed by Senator Bernie Sanders to cancel the Trump administration's sales of $8.8 billion in bombs and other munitions to Israel.
 The proposals were defeated, 82 to 15.
 As of August 2025, Kim has voted four times since he became a senator in December 2024 to block weapons sales from the U.S. to Israel, citing the unprecedented level of "human misery" and "humanitarian catastrophe" in Gaza.
-He said the investigation of Israel's "horrific" atrocities, "clear" mass starvation, and war crimes in Gaza as a genocide is legitimate but said he had not called it that because he had not done his "due diligence from an investigatory standpoint".
-Kim studied genocide and atrocities in graduate school.
+He said the investigation of Israel's "horrific" atrocities, "clear" mass starvation, and war crimes in the Gaza war as constituting a genocide is legitimate.
+But Kim, who studied genocide in graduate school, has not directly called the situation a genocide, saying, "having studied how important of a word that is, I don't feel like I've done my due diligence from an investigatory standpoint".